 Employment of diagnostic medical sonographers is expected to grow faster than the average for all occupations through 2016 as the population grows and ages, increasing the demand for diagnostic imaging.
 Hospitals will remain the principal employer of diagnostic medical sonographers.

 However, employment is expected to grow more rapidly in offices and clinics of physicians, including diagnostic imaging centers.
 These health care facilities are expected to grow very rapidly through 2016.
 This is due to the shift toward outpatient care made possible by technological advances that permit more procedures to be performed outside the hospital.

-According to the Society of Diagnostic Medical Sonography survey of hospitals and medical centers across the U.S., sonographers and vascular technologists earn a median hourly rate of $32 an hour, or a median annual salary of $66,768, from all sources of compensation.
+According to the 2013 Society of Diagnostic Medical Sonography salary and benefits survey of hospitals and medical centers across the U.S., sonographers and vascular technologists earn a median hourly rate of $33.30 an hour, or a median annual base salary of $75,000, from all sources of compensation.
 Salary depends upon location and employer.

 According the Department of Labor, median annual earnings of diagnostic medical sonographers were $66,360 in May 2012 (most recent data available).
 Salaries ranged from $44,900 to more than $91,070 for the highest 10 percent of wage earners.